Self-Propulsion of floating ice blocks caused by melting in water: Propulsion model for inclined ice blocks melting in freshwater

 where $\mu_p=(f_D)^{-1/3}=0.2+0.38\, \cos^2 \theta$ from Chaigne, \textit{et al.}~\cite{Chaigne2023}.
 Typically, for $T_b=20\,^\circ$C and $\theta=26.5^\circ$, $v_p$ is of the order of a few millimeters per second.
 This order of magnitude enables us to neglect the contribution of the meltwater to the water flow when determining $v_p$.
 The incoming flow rate due to melting per width unit is indeed $v_m\, L$, whereas the flow rate of the time average current flowing through a thickness $\delta_v$ below the block is $v_p\, \delta_v$.
 Because $\delta_v$ is of order $L$, the ratio between these flows is $(v_m\, L)/ (v_p\, \delta_v)\approx v_m/v_p \approx 1/100$.
 Consequently, the contribution of the meltwater to the water flow can be neglected { when determining $v_p$}.

 Next, we perform momentum balance on the control volume shown in the schematics of Fig.~\ref{MeltingSchemaA}(a) to estimate the propulsion of the floating ice block~\cite{Chaigne2023},

 where $\delta_x$ is the length over which the flow is ejected.
 PIV measurements performed by Chaigne~\textit{et al.}~\cite{Chaigne2023} with dissolving bodies have shown that the flow is mostly confined over a region with a thickness $\delta_v$ and width $W/2$.
+The thickness $\delta_v$ of this region, which exhibits significant velocity fluctuations, is of the same order as the block length, $L$, and far exceeds the viscous boundary layer for the velocity field.
 Moreover, the same study has determined empirically a correlation between $\delta_x$ and the surface inclination $\theta$, $\delta_x=\frac{1}{2}\, \cos^2 \theta \, {L}$.
 We assume these flow characteristics to carry over here as well.
-Indeed, it can be noted from shadowgraph images shown in Fig.~\ref{fig:ice}(d) that $\delta_x$ is of order the block largest length $L$.
+Indeed, it can be noted from shadowgraph images shown in Fig.~\ref{fig:ice}(d) that $\delta_x$ is of order the block largest length $L$.\\

 When the ice block reaches terminal velocity, the propulsion force is balanced by an inertial drag,

 where $C_d$ is the drag coefficient of the ice block, and ${L}_A \approx {L} \sin \theta $ is the projected length.
 Hence, we estimate the terminal velocity from the balance $F_c=F_d$,